0 Part Course |

 • What gives rise to drafting errors?

-• Some examples from case law - Triodos Bank NV v Dobbs
+• Case law examples - Triodos Bank NV v Dobbs

-• What is the role of a guarantee on a transaction
+• The role of a guarantee in a transaction

 • The insurance comparison